marybethbrauns/mathstats/README.md

 The high accuracy of RK4 stems from its sophisticated design that samples the function at carefully chosen intermediate points within each step.
 These points are combined with specific weights that cancel out lower-order error terms in the Taylor expansion.

-#### Enhanced Explanation of Figures 4-5

-**Figure 4: Comparative Performance of Numerical ODE Solution Methods** (numerical_ode_methods_comparative_performance.png) provides a visual comparison of all numerical solutions alongside the exact solution.
-Key visual features include:

-- The exact solution (black curve) shows a steadily increasing trajectory that accelerates slightly due to the exponential component
-- Euler's method with h=0.2 (red) significantly underestimates the exact solution, with visible separation increasing with distance from the initial point
-- Euler's method with h=0.1 (green) improves accuracy but still shows noticeable deviation
-- The trapezoidal method (blue) and RK4 method (magenta) both track the exact solution so closely they're almost indistinguishable visually
-- The table inset quantifies the terminal errors, highlighting the dramatic accuracy differences despite using identical step sizes

-**Figure 5: Order-of-Convergence Analysis for Numerical Methods** (numerical_methods_convergence_order_error_analysis.png) reveals a fascinating error behavior pattern that might initially appear unusual but is mathematically correct.
-The steep initial segments followed by more gradual slopes are not visualization errors but rather showcase a key property of this particular ODE:

-1. The steep initial segments occur because the "y" term in the equation (y' = y - x² + 1) initially dominates, causing exponential error amplification
-2. As x increases, the -x² term becomes increasingly influential and has a stabilizing effect on error growth
-3. This changing balance between terms causes the error growth rate to change from initially steep to more gradual

-This pattern is most pronounced for Euler methods and least noticeable for RK4, directly reflecting how higher-order methods better control error accumulation through the integration domain.
-The approximately straight-line portions of each curve (especially visible for Euler) confirm the theoretical convergence order, as a straight line on a logarithmic scale indicates exponential growth at the predicted rate.

 #### f) Comprehensive Method Comparison and Analysis

 Summarizing the performance of all methods: